Schlossmacher Lab

 current member

-[M.Sc.
-Candidate] Karim graduated from the Biomedical Sciences program at the University of Ottawa in early 2021 and joined the Schlossmacher lab soon after to gain hands-on experience in the immunohistochemical field and learn more about the pathological aspects and molecular-biological variations in PD-related proteins in an infected mouse model.
+[Technician] Karim graduated from the Biomedical Sciences program at the University of Ottawa in early 2021 and joined the Schlossmacher lab soon after to gain hands-on experience in the immunohistochemical field and learn more about the pathological aspects and molecular-biological variations in PD-related proteins in an infected mouse model.
 Thesis: The role of viral infections as seeding events in changes in α-synuclein metabolism and neuropathological outcomes in the olfactory circuitry of mice.
+Karim is supported by a Parkinson's Research Consortium Fellowship Award.

 current member